dogweather/forkful/content/en/go/html-and-the-web/downloading-a-web-page.md

 weight: 42
 ---

-## What & Why?

-Downloading a web page is about fetching the HTML content of a web page via HTTP/HTTPS protocol.
-Programmers often do this for web scraping, data analysis, or simply to programmatically interact with websites to automate tasks.

 ## How to:
 In Go, the standard library provides powerful tools for web requests, notably the `net/http` package.
 To download a web page, we primarily use `http.Get` method.
 Here is a basic example:

 ```go